Calluna: Uses

-Cultural references
+In culture

 Heather is seen as iconic of Scotland, where the plant grows widely.
 When poems like Bonnie Auld Scotland speak of "fragrant hills of purple heather', when the hero of Kidnapped flees through the heather, when heather and Scotland are linked in the same sentence, the heather talked about is Calluna vulgaris.

 Purple heather is one of the two national flowers of Norway, the other being Saxifraga cotyledon.
 It was chosen as a national flower on the basis of a vote of popularity in a Norwegian radio show in 1976.

+Calluna vulgaris is the province flower of the Swedish province of Västergötland.